PoutineSyropErable/config_all/readme.md

 Though I'll have to remove the songs due to copy right reasons.

 also main problem is lots of these files have /home/francois, at some point i might switch it to $HOME.

+---

+# End

+Please github start tracking my contributions properly now that I have added my email to the email list.